pulp/pulp_puppet/docs/user-guide/recipes.rst

  $ sudo mkdir -p /opt/puppet/modules
  $ sudo chmod -R 777 /opt/puppet

-Next, create a new repository that includes the URL for a PULP_MANIFEST file that will be created in a subsequent step.
+Next, create a new repository that specifies a feed URL for the directory that will be created in a subsequent step.
 Use any repo-id you like, as long as it is unique within Pulp.

 ::

-  $ pulp-admin puppet repo create --repo-id=puppet-builds --feed=file:///opt/puppet/modules/PULP_MANIFEST
+  $ pulp-admin puppet repo create --repo-id=puppet-builds --feed=file:///opt/puppet/modules/
   Successfully created repository [puppet-builds]

 Next, build the puppet modules from source.
 The ``pulp-puppet-module-builder`` tool is provided